 Prior to UND in 2009-10, Philippe was an assistant coach at York University and served as the associate head coach at the Regional Elite Development Academy.
 He was a part of REDA's founding first year, transitioning from the formerly Canada Basketball sponsored NEDA program.

 In 2008-09, he was the head coach at West Hill Collegiate Institute, where he led the team to a 30-8 record (78.9% Winning %), an appearance in the Toronto Championship Game and a run to the Elite Eight at OFSAA.

 Philippe has deep roots in the AAU circuit, previously serving as head coach for Grassroots Canada Elite AAU after serving as an assistant coach at Centennial College in Toronto.
-While with Grassroots Canada, Philippe worked with Andrew Wiggins (T-Wolves, #1 Pick 2014), Nik Stauskas (76ers, #8 Pick 2014), Tristan Thompson (Cavs, #4 Pick 2011), Cory Joseph (Raptors, #29 Pick 2011), Dwight Powell (Mavs, #45 Pick 2014), and numerous other elite Canadian prospects.
+While with Grassroots Canada, Philippe worked with Andrew Wiggins (Golden State Warriors, #1 Pick 2014), Tristan Thompson (Chicago Bulls, #4 Pick 2011), Nik Stauskas (Boston Celtics, #8 Pick 2014), Cory Joseph (Detroit Pistons, #29 Pick 2011), Dwight Powell (Dallas Mavs, #45 Pick 2014), and numerous other elite Canadian prospects.

 Philippe brings a unique background into the coaching profession having been a successful Real Estate Agent for over 5yrs in Toronto and a Manager/Record setting salesperson in the Finance Industry.